madhavmantri/reovirus_induced_myocarditis/README.md

 ![alt text](https://github.com/madhavmantri/reovirus_induced_myocarditis/blob/main/readme_images/flowchart.png)

 **Raw data:** The raw sequencing data and processed count matrices for this study have been deposited in NCBI's Gene Expression Omnibus and are accessible through GEO Series accession number GSE189636.
-Raw and processed H&E-stained tissue images and tissue-spot alignment files matched to spatial RNA-seq datasets have been made publicly available on figshare with identifier https://doi.org/10.6084/m9.figshare.c.5726372.v2.
+Raw and processed H&E-stained tissue images, tissue-spot alignment files matched to spatial RNA-seq datasets, and reovirus reference genome and anotations used in the study have been made publicly available on figshare with identifier https://doi.org/10.6084/m9.figshare.c.5726372.
+The visium slide numbers and capture area details have been shared in the methods section of the manuscript.

-**Contents:** This repository contains visium slide capture area informaiton for spatial RNAseq experiments, and scripts required to reproduce the analysis presented in our study.
+**Contents:** This repository contains visium slide capture area informaiton for spatial RNAseq experiments, and scripts/ notebooks required to reproduce the analysis presented in our study.